cplusplus/SG20/sources/modules/compilation-model/separate-compilation.md

 A student should be able to:

-1. Use compile flags, including `-I` and `-L` search path flags
+1. Use compile flags, including `-I` and `-L` search path flags.
+2. Make header files for their own code, including using header guards.
-2. Understand the relation between search paths include directives of header files of external libraries.
+3. Use include directives for the headers of external libraries.
-3. Be able to declare `extern` variables.
+5. Be able to declare `extern` variables.
-4.
-5.

 #### Caveats

-1. CMake makes things both easier and harder.
-If CMake is used, cover the various `target_include/link` statements and discovery mechanisms for external libraries.
+1. Build systems make things both easier and harder.

 #### Points to cover

+1. Cover the mechanisms for include and library paths to your own code, as well as discovery mechanisms for external libraries.

 ### Advanced